 - Cyber security etc.

-While considering career options for school girls, it’s also wise to keep in mind the employability of that profession.
+While considering career options for higher secondary school girls, it’s also wise to keep in mind the employability of that profession.
 The IT field is a particularly promising one, with a report by the Times of India indicating that our country needs to fill a talent deficit of over 30 million in this particular industry.
 On average, an IT career attracts a yearly remuneration in the region of ₹ 5,50,000.

 - BSC Nursing